 2024: Nana Kwame & Ernestina

-The 2024 edition became the grandest yet.
+The 2024 edition marked the beginning of the initiative’s grander celebrations.
 Nana Kwame and Ernestina’s story began in grief.
-Ernestina supported Kwame through the loss of his brother and his father’s illness.
+Ernestina stood by Kwame through the loss of his brother and his father’s illness.
 When life seemed to fall apart, love held them together.
-And when the Seed Bride Initiative stepped in, it turned their pain into celebration.
+When the Seed Bride Initiative stepped in, it transformed their challenges into a celebration of hope and joy.

 Their wedding was a masterpiece of collaboration and generosity: luxury décor by Sprout Affair worth over GH₵60,000, gowns from House of Oath and Sima Brew, reception looks by Shapes by Nelson, catering by Menscook, desserts by Buttercream Queen, and cocktails by Cocktail Laboratory—all offered freely.